-- Save money: Unlike hiring new talents, investing on the existing team can actually help you to save considerable money in the annual budget.
-Investing on an excellent corporate training partner and developing the in house talents is always a more cost-effective option than external recruitment.
-The Society for Human Research Management estimates that the cost of directly replacing an employee can run as high as 50 to 60 percent of their annual salary
+Save money: Unlike hiring new talents, investing on the existing team can actually help you to save considerable money in the annual budget.
+Investing on an excellent corporate training partner and developing the in-house talents is always a more cost-effective option than external recruitment.

 Millennials intending to stay with their organizations for at least five years are far more likely than others to report a positive culture and focus on the needs of the individual.

 Those likely to remain longest share their organization's values, and are more satisfied with its sense of purpose and support of professional development.

 Talent management process is one of the key areas that need to be effectively handled by companies looking for long term success.
 That is one of the main reasons why organizations are very keen to up-skill their team and make them ready to take up higher roles as and when needed.
 However, identifying the skill gaps at the right time and investing on the right people is very relevant.
 If you decide to train employees internally, choosing the best corporate training partner can make the difference.

 Of course, hiring skilled employees can expand your team base and brings in a lot of positivity.
 So it would be good to have a right mix of hiring vs training to experience optimal results.

 If you are at a choice point in your career and need someone to help you navigate professional challenges.
 You can make an appointment to our free 1-on-1 Career Consultation and receive personalised career advice.